Fortexfreddie/HoneyCrush/README.md

 ## License

 This project is provided under the MIT License.
-See `LICENSE` (or add one if missing).
+See `LICENSE`.